kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 <ul>
 <li>
 <div style="text-align: justify">
-My research proposed a new refactoring to create a centralized variant of distributed apps to facilitate re-engineering of distributed apps/cloud services.
-My idea solved non-trivial tasks for evolving distributed apps: efficiently localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computing (related to Serverless computing).
-My approach improves software engineering’s latest ideas such as declarative program analysis with z3 engine, fuzzing/checkpointing web execution, and replication in distributed systems.
-My dissertation idea was published in ​theWebConf 2020 and awarded as the Best paper in ICWE 2021.
-And two of other papers were nominated for the best paper awards.
+In my dissertation, I studied refactoring tools for distributed apps in the purpose of facilitating re-engineering of the distributed apps.
+My approach has a novelty in that it creates a centralized variant of the distributed apps first, then applies perfective and architectural changes of the original distributed apps.
+My idea solved non-trivial tasks for evolving distributed apps: localizing bugs, optimizing distribution granularity, and replicating a subset of distributed apps into different machines for enabling edge-based/centralized computings.
+I improved the latest software engineering’s latest ideas such as  fuzzing/checkpointing the HTTP executions (RESTful APIs) and declarative program analysis with the z3 constraints solver, and data replication techniques (i.g. relaxed consistency models).
+My dissertation research was presented in WWW 2020, ICWE 19, SANER 20, and ICWE 21 with the Best Paper award.

 </div>
 </li>
 <li>